habanoz/tech-feed/_posts/2024-10-05--llama3-scaling-laws.md

 ![Hoffmann-Scaling laws-Table 2]({{site.baseurl}}/assets/images/hoffmann-scaling-laws-table-2.png)

-[2] models training loss as a function of dataset size and model size.
+In [2], training loss is modelled as a function of dataset size and model size.

 ![Hoffmann-Scaling laws-Equation 2]({{site.baseurl}}/assets/images/hoffmann-scaling-laws-equation-2.png)